FahedHermoza/android-architecture-roadmap/README.md

         - Package by feature
         - Package by layer
         - Package by module
-        - Package by feature on the exterior, and package layer on the interior. (recomended for apps medium o big)
+        - Package by feature on the exterior, and package layer on the interior. (recomended for apps medium or big)
     *  🤖 Modularization + Package Structure
         - App Module
         - Features Modules
             - Package by feature on the exterior, and package layer on the interior
         - Commons Modules

-## ✍️ Articles
+## ✍️ Resources
 The talk "Android Architecture in the real world" is based on the following resources:
 - **[Book: Real-World Android by Tutorials](https://www.kodeco.com/books/real-world-android-by-tutorials)**